 - How much electrographic seizure activity is present

 - The duration of the seizure

 Thus, the longer the seizure activity is left undiagnosed and untreated, the greater the potential for permanent damage to the baby.
-Brain damage caused by seizures is associated with declines in cognitive function, and newborn babies that experience seizures often are also afflicted with cerebral palsy and intellectual and developmental disabilities.
+Brain damage caused by seizures is associated with declines in cognitive function, and newborn babies that experience seizures often are later diagnosed with cerebral palsy and intellectual and developmental disabilities.

 Seizures Have Many Possible Causes